Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Conclusions

 \section{Conclusions}

-We have shown that neural networks trained by evolutionary reinforcement learning can control self-assembly protocols in molecular simulations.
+We have shown that a self-assembly kinetic yield net trained by evolutionary reinforcement learning\c{GA,GA2,lehman2018more,salimans2017evolution,zhang2017relationship,lehman2018safe,conti2018improving,Guber} can control self-assembly protocols in molecular simulations.
 Networks learn to promote the assembly of desired structures, or choose between polymorphs.
-In the first case, networks reproduce the structures produced by previously-known protocols, but faster and with slightly higher fidelity; in the second case they identify strategies previously unknown, and from which we can extract physical insight.
-Networks that take as input only the elapsed time of the protocol are effective, and networks that take as input microscopic information from the system are more effective.
+In the first case, networks reproduce the structures produced by previously-known protocols, but faster and with higher fidelity; in the second case they identify strategies previously unknown, and from which we can extract physical insight.
+Networks that take as input only the elapsed time of the protocol are effective, and networks that take as input microscopic information from the system are more so.
+This comparison indicates that this scheme can be applied to a wide range of experiments, regardless of how much microscopic information is available as assembly proceeds.

 The problem we have addressed falls in the category of reinforcement learning in the sense that the neural network learns to perform actions (choosing new values of the control parameters) given an observation.
 The evolutionary approach we have applied to this problem requires only the assessment of a desired order parameter (here the polygon count $N_\alpha$) at the end of a trajectory.
 This is an important feature because in self-assembly the best-performing trajectories at short times are not necessarily the best-performing trajectories at the desired observation time: see e.g. \f{fig2_supp}.
+Self-assembly is inherently a ``sparse-reward'' problem.
 For this reason it is not obvious that value-based reinforcement-learning methods\c{sutton2018reinforcement} are ideally suited to a problem such as self-assembly: rewarding ``good'' configurations at early times may not result in favorable outcomes at later times.
-Self-assembly is inherently a sparse-reward problem; which of the many ways of doing reinforcement learning is best for self-assembly is an open question.
+This is only speculation on our part, however; which of the many ways of doing reinforcement learning is best for self-assembly is an open question.